Skip to content

 Heikkinen said the crew of the Duluth-based cutter reported encountering ice about 22 inches thick in the harbour, which he said is probably around the historical average for mid-March.

-The Spar, a 225-foot multi-mission buoy tender, may remain at Thunder Bay for a couple of days, but will likely be replaced later in the month by an icebreaker.
+The 225-foot multi-mission buoy tender left Wednesday morning for Whitefish Bay at the eastern end of Lake Superior, but will likely be replaced at Thunder Bay later in the month by an icebreaker.

 Navigation resumes around March 25 when the locks at Sault Ste.
 Marie reopen for the season.